 Education brings many benefits, for the individual, and for society as a whole.
 It improves career prospects, boosts the economy and even extends our lifespans.
 And, believe it or not, education actually makes us happier!

 Education – it’s a right of every child in the UK.
 But many of them don’t understand why it’s so important.
 A lot of parents will have heard their child say, ‘But why do I have to?’ when faced with some ‘boring’ task, like having to memorise their times tables!
 So, how do we answer them?

 Education brings with it many benefits – for those being educated, and for society as a whole.
+Quizzes are a great way to get children interested in education.
+Find out more in our The Value of Quizzes article.
 In this guide we’ll take you through some of the main reasons why education is so important for children and, hopefully, equip you to answer your child’s complaints!

 It might seem obvious to you but many children just don’t realise their education will affect their earnings in later life.
 It’s a fact that careers with better salaries require more qualifications – doctors, solicitors, airline pilots, architects – the list goes on.
 Without an education, jobs like these are beyond the reach of would be applicants.

 A Government study, published in 2013, looked at those who had completed studies in further education.
 It found that:

 Clearly, the better your education, the better your career prospects.

 This one may not be so obvious but education actually improves health and increases life expectancy.
 Studies have shown that, in general, the higher someone’s level of education, the longer their lives.
 But why is this?
 Well there are several reasons: